benluks/CohereHackathon3/README.md

 - [ ] Come up with a catchy name
 - [ ] Suggest ingredients boolean: Whether to add ingredients or not

+## Streamlit app
+You can start application by typing `streamlit run streamlit_app.py` in the console.